Myth No. 1

 Yet every major personality test has faced challenges to its reliability and validity.
 Tests like the Minnesota Multiphasic Personality Inventory and Rorschach are prone to over-pathologizing subjects, misidentifying them as addicts or abusers.
 Studies outside of literate, urban populations have failed to find support for the Big Five, another taxonomy.
 A 1991 study commissioned by the National Research Council on the MBTI found that the indicator’s test-retest reliability — whether you got the same results when you took it more than once — fell woefully short of the APA’s reliability benchmarks: Only 24 to 61 percent of subjects received the same result when they took it multiple times.

-harmless fun, like astrology.
+Personality assessments are harmless fun, like astrology.

 But personality tests shouldn’t always be considered a fun and unserious exercise, a distraction.
 Unlike astrology, personality tests are used by powerful institutions to make decisions with far-reaching consequences.
 One in five Fortune 1000 companies uses some means of personality testing to screen job candidates, both to hire the right type of person and to eliminate unfavorable types.